charleneostang/charleneostang.github.io/projects.md

 # Business projects

 I lead Business Development at [Cyted](https://cyted.ai), a provider of digital diagnostics infrastructure to revolutionise the early detection of cancer.
-I joined two weeks after completing my Masters examinations, and our team of 10 is now over 28-strong.
+I joined two weeks after completing my Masters examinations, and our team of 10 is now near 40-strong.
 Here, my responsibilities include developing business strategy and growth, building commercial and research partnerships, managing customer relationships, as well as designing our communications, marketing and brand strategy.

 Over the past 3 years, I have expanded my skill set across the innovation ecosystem through:
 * [ActivateBio 2021](https://www.activate.bio) - a 3-month pitch competition and mentorship programme with the Harvard Business School